Performance Management System

 We believe that our non-IFRS measures are useful to investors for the following reasons:

-- Our revenue (non-IFRS), expense (non-IFRS), and profit (non-IFRS) measures provide investors with insight into management’s decision making because management uses these non-IFRS measures to run our business and make financial, strategic, and operating decisions.
+- Our revenue (non-IFRS), expense (non-IFRS), and profit (non-IFRS) measures as well as the measures “new cloud bookings” and “cloud backlog” (see above) provide investors with insight into management’s decision making because management uses these measures to run our business and make financial, strategic, and operating decisions.
 We include the revenue adjustments outlined above and exclude the expense adjustments outlined above when making decisions to allocate resources.
-In addition, we use these non-IFRS measures to gain a better understanding of SAP’s operating performance from period to period.
+In addition, we use these non-IFRS measures to facilitate comparisons of SAP’s operating performance from period to period.

-- The non-IFRS measures provide investors with additional information that enables a comparison of year-over-year operating performance by eliminating certain direct effects of acquisitions, share-based compensation plans, restructuring plans, and the TomorrowNow and Versata litigation cases.
+- The non-IFRS measures provide investors with additional information that enables a comparison of year-over-year operating performance by eliminating certain direct effects of acquisitions, share-based compensation plans, and restructuring plans.

 - Non-IFRS and non-GAAP measures are widely used in the software industry.
 In many cases, inclusion of our non-IFRS measures may facilitate comparison with our competitors’ corresponding non-IFRS and non-GAAP measures.